Relocation guide

 newer-homes · planned-community · family-friendly

-Heritage is a newer, planned neighbourhood in south Prince George.
-Most homes are two-storey builds on similarly-sized lots, which keeps the streetscapes consistent end to end.
-It draws young families and buyers moving up from a starter home — people who want newer construction without leaving city limits.
+Heritage is a newer, planned neighbourhood in south Prince George with most homes two-storey builds on similarly-sized lots.
+That consistency keeps the streetscapes uniform end to end.
+It draws young families and buyers moving up from a starter home who want newer construction without leaving city limits.
 Heritage Park sits at the centre and Spruceland Mall is a short drive.

 Full guide →